cy-goh/orbslam_height_scale/README.md

 Another method I have tried is to add in a robust huber kernel of thrshold k = 50/255., to limit effects of ROI not being entirely flat surface.
 This seemed to have little effects on the results.

+To get a sense of the accuracy of the scale estimation for each frame, checkout the log output.txt.

 ![](image/avg_huber50_0_250_rmse0.079_valid221_new.png)